ProactiveNode/Bookmark-Organizer/README.md

 This will open a window called Library and lists all of your bookmarks.
 In that window, there will be a drop down titled 'Import and Backup' and inside of it, there would be a button to exporting your bookmarks to HTML.

-Currently, I have tested this for Firefox 52.0.2
+Currently, I have tested this for Firefox 52.0.2 and Firefox 58.0.2